 A rating is a symbol that works as an indicator of the current opinion, of the capability of timely servicing the debt obligation.
-The rating is arrived using an objective framework depending on the financials of a company and the information taken from the management about the operations of a company.
+The rating is arrived at using an objective framework depending on the financials of a company and the information taken from the management about the operations of a company.
 The rating is carried out to assess the creditworthiness of debt instruments, and/or risk of loss in an investment.

 The date by which the investors are registered unitholders to be eligible to receive any future dividend and/or capital gains distribution.

 It is an arrangement provided by the fund house where the regular purchase of a small or large number of units is allowed.
-The plan also may provide for automatic reinvestment of dividend and/or capital gains distribution.
+The plan also may provide for automatic reinvestment of dividends and/or capital gains distribution.

-The fee that is levied as a back-end load and is imposed when an investor redeems his/her investment is known as redemption fee.
+The fee that is levied as a back-end load and is imposed when an investor redeems his/her investment is known as the redemption fee.

 Buying back or cancellation of the units by a fund is known as redemption.
 The investor is paid a consideration at the time of redemption, which is linked to the NAV of the scheme.

-The returns expected from an investment after adjusting for the risk involved in it is known as a risk-adjusted return.
+The returns expected from an investment after adjusting for the risk involved in it are known as a risk-adjusted return.
 The parameter is primarily used to compare two investment options, particularly with different risk/return profiles.

 Risk-free is the absence of credit risk.
 These are investment instruments where there is a guaranteed assurance of returns.
 Typically, government securities or securities that are backed/guaranteed by the government are considered risk-free.